Is a B.Ed a Good Choice for a Career? | Benifits of B Ed

 Career Opportunities:

-Helping students with academic planning, college applications, and career guidance.
+Guidance Counselor: Helping students with academic planning, college applications, and career guidance.

 Mental Health Counselor: Providing support for students dealing with mental health issues, bullying, family problems, and other challenges.